matplotlib/matplotlib/doc/api/animation_api.rst

                        init_func=init, blit=True)
    plt.show()

-The second method is to use `functools.partial` to 'bind' artists to function. ::
+The second method is to use `functools.partial` to pass arguments to the function. ::

    import numpy as np